Cabañas Department: Demography

 Cabañas Department has an area of 1103.51 km2, of which 1099.91 km2 is rural and 3.60 km2 is urban.
 It has a population of 149,326 inhabitants (70,204 men and 79,122 women) of which 66.7% live in rural areas.
 Of the 149,326 inhabitants, 23,331 are white people, 124,748 are mestizos, 467 are black people, with indigenous Lenca and Kakawira minorities.
 The population growth rate is 0.26% per year, the mortality rate is 5.7 per thousand and the fertility rate is 2.8 children per woman.
 According to the UNDP, the department has the lowest score on the Human Development Index.

 Economy

 With more than 55 percent of the population being impoverished, the department ranks second in the country for poverty.
 Cabañas Department is mainly involved in agricultural production, producing basic grains, coffee, sugar cane, indigo, grass, sesame, and is dedicated to raising cattle, pigs, horses, asses, mules and goats.
-The pottery industry also employs some people as does gold, silver and copper mining.
-Also of note is the population of Ilobasco, noted for their arts and crafts.
+The pottery industry also employs some people as does the gold, silver and copper mining industry.
+The population of the city of Ilobasco are noted for their arts and crafts.
 Historically, the Department has also had lime and cheese factories, as well as distilleries.